ChrisHammond/CollectorOfJack.github.io.bak/_posts/2022-02-03-Squireversary.md

 Today is my 2 year anniversary of getting my plot!
 I was super pumped to be nominated to be a Tennessee Squire by a fraternity brother of mine back in January 2020, and even more excited to find out that I had been accepted!

 ## From the Tennessee Squire Association website:
-> Membership in the Squire Association is a reward for our loyal friends of Jack Daniel’s.
+> Membership in the Squire Association is a reward for our loyal friends of Jack Daniel's.
 Squires are nominated (most often by other Squires) and are welcomed into the Association with a letter, a membership card, and an unrecorded deed to their own small “piece of property,” which is given a unique plot number.
-Our criteria for becoming a member of the Squire Association is that a person be a loyal friend of Jack Daniel’s who is also a generous, responsible person of character and not associated with the beverage alcohol industry in any way.
+Our criteria for becoming a member of the Squire Association is that a person be a loyal friend of Jack Daniel's who is also a generous, responsible person of character and not associated with the beverage alcohol industry in any way.
 A nominee must also be of legal drinking age in their country of residence.

 A big thank you to Steve for my nomination!